uvarc/rc-learning/content/courses/fortran_introduction/advanced_arrays.md

 ## Array Initialization

-Arrays can be initialized to the same quantity by an array operation
+Arrays can be initialized to the same quantity by an array operation:
 ```fortran
 A=0.0 !equivalent to A(:)=0.0